 Pastor and Becca enjoy gardening, cross country skiing, volleyball, and spending time with their children.

-I was born in Chicago Heights, IL, but shortly thereafter my family moved to Appleton, WI, which became my home for fourteen years.
-Another move brought us to Watertown, WI, and after graduating from Martin Luther College in 2002, I am now raising my own family here in Saginaw.
+Kevin Needham was born in Chicago Heights, IL, but shortly thereafter his family moved to Appleton, WI, which became his home for fourteen years.
+Another move brought them to Watertown, WI, and after graduating from Martin Luther College in 2002, Kevin is now raising his own family here in Saginaw.

-I enjoy all things musical: bands, choirs, streaming music, trombones, etc. I especially enjoy spending time with my wife, Janna (Thiesfeldt), and our children Olivia, Caleb, Joshua, and Chad.
-We like time together at home, but also going on little trips to explore Michigan and to visit grandmas and grandpas in Wisconsin and Minnesota.
+Kevin enjoys all things musical: bands, choirs, streaming music, trombones, etc. He especially enjoys spending time with his wife, Janna (Thiesfeldt), and their children Olivia, Caleb, Joshua, and Chad.
+They like time together at home, but also going on little trips to explore Michigan and to visit grandmas and grandpas in Wisconsin and Minnesota.

-I truly enjoy all parts of my calling here at St. Paul’s: Principal, 7th and 8th grade, band, and adult choir.
-It is a great blessing to serve here!
+Kevin truly enjoys all parts of his calling here at St. Paul’s: Principal, 7th and 8th grade, band, and adult choir.

 Matt grew up in Manitowoc, Wisconsin, where he attended Manitowoc Lutheran High School.
 He graduated from Martin Luther College in 2000.
 Matt married Kristin (Goodger), also a 2000 MLC graduate, that June.
 Since his graduation, Matt served at St. Philip’s (Beautiful Savior) Lutheran School in Milwaukee, Wisconsin, teaching math and 7th and 8th grades.
 Matt and Kristin have four daughters: Rachel, Emma, Hannah, and Katie; and three sons: Alex, Jacob, and Lucas.